leo-hstone/smartvelux/ReadMe.md

 This approach emulates a button press on the remote directly.
 The regular buttons are still working.
 The alternative is to get a 150€/$ relay KLF 200.

+If you do not want to solder, take a look at this awesome approach with spring contacts by Chris Bue on Thingyverse: https://www.thingiverse.com/thing:6427196

 ## 1. Velux 3LI D13

 <img src="docs/remote_front.jpg" alt="Velux 3LI D13 Remote" width="300"/>